-Roadtrips’ 2020 Masters packages include Masters Golf Tickets (badges), your choice of first-class accommodations, access to group shuttle service to Augusta National, a Roadtrips on-site host, a Masters commemorative program and gift package, a personalized itinerary, pre-trip travel planning and concierge services, and a number of other extras that can be added to create the best golf trip experience.
+Roadtrips’ 2023 Masters packages include Masters Golf Tickets (badges), your choice of first-class accommodations, a Roadtrips on-site host, a Masters commemorative program and gift package, a personalized itinerary, pre-trip travel planning and concierge services, and a number of other extras that can be added to create the best golf trip experience.

 What are the best spots at Augusta National to watch the Masters?

 There’s no one answer here, Augusta National has plenty of great vantage points and of course personal preference plays a factor as well.
-Some of our favorites include:
+Some of our favourite places to watch the action include:

-- The top of hole 16 – a dramatic green with a variety of pin placements that make for great risk vs. reward on the shots in.
+- Hole 16: The top of hole 16 – a dramatic green with a variety of pin placements that make for great risk vs. reward on the shots in.

-- Amen corner – it’s just as amazing as you’d expect
+- Hole 12: Amen corner – it’s just as amazing as you’d expect

-- The grandstand at 15 – a viewer favorite with great sightlines
+- Hole 15: The grandstand at 15 – a viewer favorite with great sightlines

-- Halfway down 13 – one of the most famous holes in the world, fringed by thousands of brilliant azaleas
+- Hole 13: Halfway down 13 – one of the most famous holes in the world, fringed by thousands of brilliant azaleas

 For more detailed information, along with others Masters tips, check out our

 What is the best meeting spot at the Masters?